v-yadli/emacs-term-toggle/README.md

 ![Screenshot:](term-toggle.png)

-Term-toggle lets you toggle shells that come built-in with Emacs.
-Currently you can toggle shell, term, ansi-term, eshell, and ielm.
+Term-toggle lets you quickly toggle shells that come built-in with Emacs.
+Currently it can toggle shell, term, ansi-term, eshell, and ielm.
 You can put each one on a keyboard shortcut and toggle a console off and on as needed.
 The console will be opened in the current buffer's default directory.
 This applicaiton is similar to [shell-pop](https://github.com/kyagi/shell-pop-el), but this one lets you have different terminals open at once, while shell-pop works only on pre-defined one.
 I like to be able to work both with ielm/eshell and open a terminal from time to time, so I don't want to have just one pre-defined terminal I can pop back and forth.
+Term-toggle is also much lighter in resource usage and with somewhat less features than shell-pop.
+Most notably you can't easily add your own shell via an API, but it is so small, so you can easily hack it in :).

+It is al about cnvenicence and minimalism.
+I personally really care only about eshell, term and ielm, and wish to be able to toggle them on and off quickly.
+When I wish to kill a term, I don't want to answer y-or-no questions, so it has features to quickly kill buffer or it's process.

+## Features

+ - very minimalistic and light on resources
+ - multiples shells out of the box
+ - automatically exit process when console buffer is killed
+ - automatically kill buffer and its window when shell is exited

 ## Install